project-ida/two-state-quantum-systems/src/07-many-two-state-systems.md

     psi0, psi0_ind = create_single_excitation_psi0(nm_list,0)

-    # We are using custom simulate function from last tutorial because it's going to be quicker
+    # We are using custom simulate function from tutorial 5 because it's going to be quicker
     # in this case because of the long simulation times
     P, psi = simulate(H, psi0, times)